Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 5. In the Grant admin consent confirmation pop-up window, click Yes.

-6. The configured APIs are granted consent and the following screen is displayed.
+6. The configured APIs are granted consent, and the following screen is displayed.

 AttributeDescription

 alternativeSecurityIdsThe alternativeSecurityIds attribute indicates a single user identity or a collection of user identities from one or more external identity providers.
-This is a mandatory attribute and supports the $filter with these operators such as eq, not, ge, and le.
+This is a mandatory attribute and supports the $filter with operators such as eq, not, ge, and le.

 approximateLastSignInDateTimeThe approximateLastSignInDateTime attribute indicates the timestamp type in ISO 8601 format and UTC time for both date and time information.
-This is a read-only attribute and supports the $filter with these operators such as eq, ne, not, ge, le, $orderBy, and eq on null values.
+This is a read-only attribute and supports the $filter with operators such as eq, ne, not, ge, le, $orderBy, and eq on null values.

 complianceExpirationDateTimeThe complianceExpirationDateTime attribute indicates the timestamp when the device is no longer compliant.
 Using the ISO 8601 format, the timestamp type shows date and time information always in UTC time.
 This is a read-only attribute.